Upgrading your broadband for home working

 How is COVID-19 affecting switching provider?

-If you’re switching provider and your switch is one of the few that requires a visit from an Openreach engineer, then it’ll likely be affected by the pandemic.
-That’s because Openreach is prioritising repair and maintenance services that support critical infrastructure, as well as vulnerable customers and those who don’t have a service.
+If you’re switching provider and your switch is one of the few that requires a visit from an engineer, then it may be affected by the pandemic and there may be delays.

-Most switches don’t need an Openreach engineer, so shouldn’t be affected.
-But contact the provider you want to switch to, in order to check.
+Most switches don’t need an Openreach engineer.
+But contact the provider you want to switch to, to check.

-However, an engineer isn’t required to switch between Openreach providers, so you should still be able to switch between the following (but always check with the provider first):
+You should be able to switch between the following (but always check with the provider first):

 - Now Broadband